-The reportable information is prepared by the Trust’s payroll providers, HROne and the HR Team are responsible for analysing the data and ensuring relevant actions are undertaken.
+The reportable information is prepared by the Trust’s payroll providers, HROne and the People Team are responsible for analysing the data and ensuring relevant actions are undertaken.

 The Trust operates as an equal opportunities employer and does not discriminate as defined by the Equalities Act 2010 when recruiting, managing performance and providing continuous professional development opportunities and career progression.